michal-harish/gridport/README.md

-Anatomy - TODO Update as per firewall-authenticator-handler design after threading done
+Anatomy
 ========================================================================
-* Service starts by looking first looking at arguments
+* Service starts by looking first at arguments
-* Then a policy sqlite database is attempted and created anew if first run
+* Then a policy sqlite database is attempted and created anew if can't be located
+* Shutdown hook is registered that will capture kill command
 * Then, depending on settings, http and/or https listeners are initialized
-* After that all requests received on http/https are received by the main thread
-* Authenticator receives all incoming requeusts ( still in the main thread)
-* Authenticator decides whether to consider the requests at all or reject
-* Authetnicator looks for required authentication and parks the request
-* If the request is finally authenticated it is forked into a thread by Request Handler
-* Request Handler decides what kind of Client Thread to fork based on routing table
-* A separate thread listens on standardInput to receive commands (if cli is enabled)
+* A separate thread is started which linstens on standardInput to receive control commands
-* Currently there is no scheduler or garbage collector running in the background
+* All server activity is logged into the ./logs/gridportd.log
+* Server is started with and all http/https are handled by a chain of serial handlers:
+    1. Firewall
+        * only looks at SLA Contracts
+        * if none available rejects the request
+        * otherwise creates GridPortContext for the request and initializes contracts property
+    2. Authenticator
+        * filters all endpoints that match the request and available contracts and chooses the most specific matches
+        * if there is option that doesn't require authentication, selects and passes on
+        * if there are only routes requiring authentication it checks if there's existing user
+        * if the current user doesn't match any of the route contracts' groups, authentication is requested
+        * if the there is a user match the routes are reduced to the ones available for the user
+    3. RequestHandler
+        * only if the request passed Firewall and Authenticator
+        * module is chosen and a ClientThread of that module is invoked
-* Modules are initialized on demand (only if there is actual Client Request)
+        * (?) modules are initialized on demand (only if there is actual Client Request)
-* All server activity is logged into the gridportd.log
-* On shutdown server first closes request listeners and calls all modules to cleanup
+        * for control panel requests it will be a ClientThreadMangaer
+        * for jms bridge it will be ClientThreadJMS and so on
+        * for most of the request it will be a ClientThreadRouter which is the main http proxy
+            * execute() - fire subrequests for 1 or more endpoints in parallel
+            * evaluate() - merge sync and async responses
+            * complete() - complete responses, publish log message to jms, close the request channels

 SSL CERTIFICATE & KEY STORES
 ========================================================================
 Both inbound and outbound certificates are stored in single keystore file.